-At the 650 meter level, we excavated the forth shaft station and lateral development drift to a 30,000 ton bulk sample zone.
+At the 650 metre level, we excavated the forth shaft station and lateral development drift to a 30,000 ton bulk sample zone.
 Dumas achieved a remarkable average sinking rate of 10.8 feet per day.